 - Barnert ES, Kelly MA, Ports K, Godoy S, Abrams L, Bath E. Understanding Commercially Sexually Exploited Adolescent Females' Access, Utilization, and Engagement in Healthcare: "Work Around What I Need."
 Women's Health Issues.
 2019; 29(4):315-324.

-- Barnert ES, Stover E, Ryan G, Chung PJ.
-Long Journey Home: Family Reunification Experiences of the Disappeared Children of El Salvador.
+- Barnert ES, Lopez N, Bourgois P, Ryan G, Chung PJ, Stover E. My Child’s Journey Home: Perspectives of Adult Family Members on the Separation and Reunification of the “Disappeared” Children of El Salvador.
 Human Rights Quarterly.
-2015 May; 37(2):492-510.
+2019 February; 41(1): 91-114.
+PMID: 31327885.

 In the News

 - Co-authored Washington Post op-ed calling for juvenile justice minimum age legislation to end the arrest and prosecution of young children in the U.S. (February 2021).

 - Featured in New York Times story about a Kansas teenager who was charged with a felony for making a gun shape with her fingers (October 2019).

 - Authored article in Forbes about the significant health consequences of family separation (October 2018).